History of the Perthshire Patons

 R. G. HEASLIP, Captain, Second Submarine Squadron

 Also at Defiance, Colin was to win the Herbert Lott Award, again for his work in torpedo effiency.
-The award took the form of a silver tankard, and still stands proudly on his mantlepiece!
+The award took the form of a silver tankard, with his name inscribed upon it.

 On January 29th 1976, Colin again went to sea, this time aboard Britain's first built nuclear submarine, HMS Valiant, which was the first in the class of submarine that Warspite eventually followed.